-Speech development is very exciting for parents as they watch their babies become social beings who can interact with others.
-While every baby develops speech at his/her own rate, the following are some of the common milestones in this age group:
+Speech development is very exciting for caregivers as they watch their babies become social beings who can interact with others.
+While every baby develops speech at their own rate, the following are some of the common milestones in this age group:

 - Says da-da and ma-ma and knows who these persons are

 - Imitates sounds and some speech